Amplitudes/amplitudes/_posts/2020-02-17-SAGEX-School-II.md

 ---
-title: All Lectures for the second SAGEX scientific School (Homboldt University Berlin)
+title: All Lectures for the second SAGEX scientific School (Homboldt-University-Berlin)
 excerpt: Links to Video and Slides
 header:
    teaser: sagexSchool2.jpg